eccadena/test_repo/README.md

-# Create a GitHub Repository
+# Create a GitHub Repositor

 In this activity, you’ll get additional practice with creating a repository via the terminal.